bob-dinger/Texas_Indicators/government/Percent of population using government services who indicate that they are satisfied with digital services/report.md

 ## Government Functioning

-### Goal: Customer service
+### Goal: Confidence in Government

-Texas people and businesses can access the public services they want and need through user-centric channels
+Texans have confidence in the public institutions that serve them

 ### Type: Primary indicator